 Experts estimate that 80 percent to 90 percent of disease is stress-related.
 Asian Massage and bodywork is there to combat that frightening number by helping us remember what it means to relax.
 The physical changes massage brings to your body can have a positive effect in many areas of your life.
 Besides increasing relaxation and decreasing anxiety, massage lowers your blood pressure, increases circulation, improves recovery from injury, helps you to sleep better and can increase your concentration.
 It reduces fatigue and gives you more energy to handle stressful situations.

 Massage is a perfect elixir for good health, but it can also provide an integration of body and mind.
-By producing a meditative state or heightened awareness of living in the present moment, Asian massage can provide an emotional and spiritual balance, bringing with it true relaxation and peace.
+By producing a meditative state or heightened awareness of living in the present moment, Asian massage, bringing with it true relaxation and peace.